cmcneile/churn-project/README.md

 ## Overview of the project

-Most data science projecst follow a standard pattern.
+Most data science projects follow a standard pattern.

 * selection of the data set.
 There are some possible options below.
-* exploratory data visualisations
+* exploratory data visualizations
 * building the classifier for churn prediction.
-This includes tuning the hyperparameters of the classifier.
-If the classes are imbalanced, then spacialised techniques need
+This includes tuning the hyper-parameters of the classifier.
+If the classes are imbalanced, then specialized techniques need
 * evaluate the classifier with metrics, such as the confusion matrix, accuracy, precision and recall.
 * compare the results to the results in the literature